ANALYZE – Analytics Platforms

 · The spreadsheet must function as a database

-· The database should be user-friendly, dynamic and produce stunning visuals
+· The database should be user-friendly and dynamic and produce stunning visuals

 · Their sales team must be able to print a PDF that shows comparisons of two servers.